 The Upper Cervical Solution for Meniere’s and Vertigo

 Upper cervical chiropractic focuses on the gentle and precise adjustment of the atlas.
-Once this vital vertebra is in proper position, the body has the chance to heal.
+Once this vital vertebra is in the proper position, the body has the chance to heal.
 Blood can flow to where it needs to go, and the brainstem is once again protected by the atlas.
 To learn more about how upper cervical chiropractic can benefit you, find a local practitioner and schedule a consultation.